OCA/product-attribute/product_attribute_auto_add/README.rst

 - Go to Settings -> Products -> Variants -> Attributes
 - Select an attribute record or create a new one
-- On the Attribute form view, enable the "Auto-Create Variants" checkbox
+- On the Attribute form view, enable the "Auto-Add Value to Product Templates" checkbox

 Usage
 =====